leotaku/flycheck-aspell/README.md

 This package adds support for spell checking to Flycheck and Flymake using the [GNU Aspell](http://aspell.net) application.

 It is a successor to (and complete rewrite of) my [flycheck-hunspell](https://github.com/leotaku/flycheck-hunspell) project, which was crippled by the bad performance of Hunspell when used with larger files.
-(Aspell performs aproximately 30x faster in the cases I tested.)
+Aspell performs aproximately 30x faster in the cases I tested.

-Aspell also seems to be a bit more flexible than Hunspell with regard to filters, which might prove to be useful in the future.
+Aspell also seems to be a bit more flexible than Hunspell with regard to syntax filters, which might prove to be useful in the future.

 ## Installation